-Advanced Clinical Practitioners will always be accountable to their respective regulatory body (HCPC, NMC or GPC), whatever the level or context of their capabilities (HEE, 20174).
+Advanced Clinical Practitioners will always be accountable to their respective regulatory body (HCPC, NMC or GPC), irrespective of the level or context of their capabilities (HEE, 20175).
 PEM-ACPs should ensure that they always practice within their own scope of practice and according to the Standards of Proficiency relevant to their regulatory body.

-Advanced clinical practice defines a level of practice, not only in the clinical domain but across the 4 pillars of advanced practice, which also include leadership and management, education, and research and quality improvement (defined by HEE, National Leadership and Innovation Agency for Healthcare - NHS Wales, NHS Education for Scotland).
+Advanced clinical practice defines a level of practice, not only in the clinical domain but across the four pillars of advanced practice, which also includes leadership and management, education, and research and quality improvement (defined by NHS England, National Leadership and Innovation Agency for Healthcare - NHS Wales, NHS Education for Scotland).
 Coupled with the General Professional Capabilities (GPCs) and respective professional codes, this provides a robust framework of professional accountability and practice.

-The PEM-ACP should note that the decisions relating to scope of practice in any given institution is a matter for the institution and not the Royal College of Emergency Medicine.
+The PEM-ACP should note that the decisions relating to scope of practice in any given institution is a matter for the institution and not for the Royal College of Emergency Medicine.